 Cosmetics Company Wins Motion Challenging Jurisdiction in California

 April 11, 2019 (Oakland, CA) – Hawkins Parnell & Young won a motion challenging the exercise of personal jurisdiction in the Superior Court of California for the County of Alameda.
-HPY's client, a global cosmetics corporation, is represented by Claire Weglarz and Elizabeth Branham.
+Hawkins Parnell's client, a global cosmetics corporation, is represented by Claire Weglarz.